An Aubin continuity path for shrinking gradient K\"ahler-Ricci solitons: Introduction

 Here, $\nabla$ denotes the Levi-Civita connection associated to $\omega$, $\mathcal{L}^{(j)}_{X}=\underbrace{\mathcal{L}_{X}\circ\ldots\circ\mathcal{L}_{X}}_{j-times}$, and $\lambda^D$ is the first non-zero eigenvalue of $-\Delta_{D}$ acting on $L^2$-functions on $D$. \end{enumerate} \end{mtheorem}

-Note that since $M$ does not split off any $S^{1}$-factors, toricity implies that $M$ has finite fundamental group \cite{cox}, a necessary condition for the existence of a shrinking gradient K\"ahler-Ricci soliton on $M$ \cite{wyliee}.
+Note that since $M$ does not split off any $S^{1}$-factors, toricity implies that $M$ has finite fundamental group \cite{cox}, a necessary condition for the existence of a shrinking gradient K\"ahler-Ricci soliton on $M$ \cite{wyliee}. {Note also that throughout, our convention for the K\"ahler Laplacian $\Delta_{\omega}$ is that with respect to the K\"ahler form $\omega$, $\Delta_{\omega}f=\operatorname{tr}_{\omega}\left(i\partial\bar{\partial}f\right)$ for $f$ a smooth real-valued function, so that the eigenvalues of minus the Laplacian are non-negative on a compact Riemannian manifold.}